v5ma/selfawarenetworks/README.md

 Another disclaimer.
 Not all of the notes are intended to be serious.
 Some include cultural references to science fiction films, science fiction books, or other popular media content, and none of these cultural references to popular media content are intended for the book, but at somepoint we can have a dedicated repo to cultural references related to brain computer interfaces, intelligent robots, science fiction, and other content that might be interesting to people who like these topics.

-#The way these notes are meant to be used is via the "Search Repository Tool"
+# Content Organization: The way these notes are meant to be used is via the "Search Repository Tool"

 Note a0030z contains an early attempt at creating a map of the notes, and another note a0616z, however a0616z is now a backup representing an early example of an early attempt to create a table of contents.